Databus Logo

 • Room capacity: A class of 50 cannot be scheduled in a room built for 25.

 • Equipment dependency: Chemistry practicals must be in the Chemistry Lab.
 Physics practicals in the Physics Lab.
+Computer classes need the Computer Room.

 Soft constraints — preferences the algorithm tries to satisfy